-If you have any questions about this report or concerning your drinking water, please contact Harold Kiehl, plant superintendent at (315) 696-5988 or your local health department at (315) 435-6600.
+If you have any questions about this report or concerning your drinking water, please contact Michael Hoke, Water Operator at (315) 696-5988, or your local health department (315) 435-6000.
 We want you to be informed about your drinking water.
 If you want to learn more, please attend any of our regularly scheduled village board meetings.
-The meetings are held on the first Wednesday of each month at the Municipal Building 5833 Meetinghouse Road, Tully, NY at 7:00PM.
+The meetings are held on the first Wednesday of each month at the Municipal Building, 5833 Meetinghouse Road, Tully, NY at 7:00PM.